 So how can you use the griddle pan to its full potential to cook some delicious griddle pan chicken?
 You can do this in a couple of ways.

-Firstly, is through the marinade.
-Just like BBQ chicken, griddled chicken can be made far more delicious with a good marinade.
-For the best results marinade your chicken, skin on overnight to really let the flavours penetrate the chicken.
-The sugar in the marinade in combination with the fatty chicken skin will create some delicious sweet, smoky flavour.
+Firstly is through the marinade.
+Like BBQ chicken, griddled chicken can be made far more delicious with a good marinade.
+For the best results, marinate your chicken with the skin on overnight to really let the flavours penetrate the chicken.
+The sugar in the marinade and the fatty chicken skin will create a deliciously sweet, smoky flavour.

 The second key point is the frying process.
-To get a really good grill marks on the meat in that cross hatched pattern place the chicken in the pan and leave it.
-I know it might be tempting to move it but not only will you risk your chicken sticking but you won’t get the same grill marks and therefore not as much delicious charred flavour.
-Rotate 90o if you want a true barbeque style crosshatch and a stronger flavour.
+Place the chicken in the pan and leave it to get good grill marks on the meat in that cross-hatched pattern.
+I know it might be tempting to move it but not only will you risk your chicken sticking, but you won’t get the same grill marks and, therefore, not as much delicious charred flavour.
+Rotate 90o if you want a true barbeque-style crosshatch and a stronger flavour.
 Flip halfway through and repeat on the other side.

-How To Cook Gridle Pan Chicken: Recipe Notes
+How To Cook Griddle Pan Chicken: Recipe Notes

-Interesting fact: Using a griddle pan is a healthier frying option because you don’t need to oil the pan itself before cooking.
-The channels formed by the ridges also catch any excess fat from the meat and removes it easily.
+Interesting fact: Using a griddle pan is a healthier frying option because you don’t need to oil the pan before cooking.
+The channels formed by the ridges also catch any excess fat from the meat and remove it easily.

 Here's another great chicken recipe you will enjoy!
 Polenta Crusted Chicken With Char-Grilled Corn Salsa